amasad/arabish/README.md

 ## Why

 Because there isn't an open source transliteration project available.
 And it's not that hard!
+I'm sure with there are some corner cases that makes it harder and harder to reach the 100% accuracy but it seems it's fairly easy to get the 80%.

 ## Approach